20% off your first purchase with code: SHOP24

 Read Alouds For Black History Month

-One of my favorite books to read aloud is My Daddy, Dr. Martin Luther King Jr. written by MLK's own son.
+One of my favorite books to read aloud is My Daddy, Dr. Martin Luther King Jr. written by MLK’s own son.
 You can probably find it right in your school library or media center.
-This book offers a new perspective to the story of Dr. King, one that many children can relate to.
-It's a proud son talking about his loving father.

-After reading the book, I give students an opportunity to write about their own fathers.
+After the book, I give students an opportunity to write about their own fathers.
 This allows for making text-to-self connections and integrates writing into our studies.

 When Black History Month rolls around in February, I remind students about the wonderful book we read just a short time ago and spend some time sharing other books by black authors.